gaehlerm/SoftwareEngineering/README.md

 - Reliability: DevOps improves the reliability of the software.
 It is easier to find bugs and fix them.
 Also the software is more stable as it is tested more thoroughly.

-# 15. Refactoring
+# 15. Refactoring Fundamentals

 "If you wait until you can make a complete justification for a change, you’ve waited too long." – Eric Evans

 ## There will be change

 If code lives long enough (which is usually sooner rather than later), it will have to adapt to change.
 The build system might change, the database changes, and you'll have to adapt your code to the new environment.
 This is almost inevitable.
-Only if you write extremely low level code with hardly any dependencies you might be save.
+Only if you write extremely low level code with hardly any dependencies you might be safe.
 Or if you write mobile apps that are guaranteed to last only 1 or 2 years.
 In all other cases, you have no choice but to adapt to the changing environment.
 Your code has to stay flexible.
 You have to keep it in shape.
 Make sure you can react to change.

 ## Keeping code in shape